 Update the JSON schema version in each schema definition file.
 This is a cheap way to quickly check if your current definition would be compatible with a new Typesync CLI version.For example, if you’re planning to upgrade to 0.6.3, update the schema URL to

-.
-If you notice any syntax errors (marked in red in most IDEs) after this update, it’s likely you’ll need to make some adjustments post-upgrade.For more information, see Autocomplete/Intellisense.3
+https://schema.typesync.org/v0.6.json.
+If you notice any syntax errors (marked in red in most IDEs) after this update, it’s likely you’ll need to make some adjustments post-upgrade.For more information, see Autocomplete/Intellisense.Install the latest CLI

 Install the latest version of the Typesync CLI.Run